Free Initial Assessment

 Mothers automatically have parental responsibility for their children.
 Fathers usually share parental responsibility if they are either married to the child’s mother or named on the birth certificate (if the child was born after 4th May 2006).

 If one parent is absent and cannot be found, changing a child’s name is still possible.
-Our solicitors can advise you about this.
+Our change of name deed solicitors can advise you about this.

 Should one parent refuse permission to change their child’s name, an application can be made to court.
-The parent wishing to change the child’s name will have to prove that it is in their child’s best interests to do so.
+The parent wishing to change the child’s name is required to prove that it is in their child’s best interests to do so.

 Whether you wish to change your name or the name of your child, Davisons Legal can help you.